bitnami/charts/_docs/redmine/README.md

 [Redmine](http://redmine.org) is a [feature-rich](http://www.redmine.org/projects/redmine/wiki/Features) open source project management web application written using the Ruby on Rails framwork and released under the terms of the [GNU General Public License v2](http://www.gnu.org/licenses/old-licenses/gpl-2.0.html) (GPL).

-In this tutorial we walk through deploying Redmine on [Google Container Engine](https://cloud.google.com/container-engine/) (GKE) using [Helm](http://helm.sh/) and the [Official Bitnami Helm Charts](https://github.com/bitnami/charts).
+In this tutorial we walk through deploying Redmine on [Google Container Engine](https://cloud.google.com/container-engine/) (GKE) using [Helm Classic](http://helm.sh/) and the [Official Bitnami Helm Classic Charts](https://github.com/bitnami/charts).
 The following illustration provides an overview of the deployment.

 ![Architecture](images/architecture.png)